Prelf1992/distributed-ml-training-system/README.md

 * Commit 126: Refactor: Improve styling of algorithm for faster execution. at 2025-03-10 10:35:35
 * Commit 127: Test: Update documentation for data model for faster execution. at 2025-03-11 10:36:22
 * Commit 128: Chore: Add tests for workflow to ensure stability. at 2025-03-11 15:06:42
+* Commit 129: Feat: Update build config dependencies to align with standards. at 2025-03-11 13:30:23